encyclopedia of science fiction

 and keeping pace with population and pollution,

-and science fiction writers developed new ways such as fantasy science fiction
+and SF writers developed new ways such as

 concerning human environment and behaviour